hunny9891/558_hw1/readme.md

       }
     });
   ```
-***Update Query Property***
+***Update Record Property***
 ----
-  Update a property of a query stored in the database.
-Intended for favoriting/unfavoriting certain queries
+  Update a property of a record stored in the database.
+Intended for favoriting/unfavoriting certain records
 * **URL**

   /api/images